KathleenOtto/Coursera---Getting-and-Cleaning-Data---Assignment/README.md

 Files created for assignment in week 4 of Getting and Cleaning Data Assignment based on data source: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The "run_analysis.R" program will initially check if the data file is already saved in the local work directory, if not it will be downloaded to run the program.
+The "run_analysis.R" program will initially check if the data file is already saved in the local work directory.
+If not found it will be downloaded to run the program.

 Program steps are as follows:
 0. Load and name all datasets
 1. Merge training & test sets to create one data set. (total of 561 variables)